Chapter Seven: Structures

 Each section may use whichever weapons and devices remain attached

-to it, but only if it still has the necessary remaining Size rating and
+to them, but only if they still have the necessary remaining Size rating and

 controls to activate them (Chapter 8: Weaponry).

 When the Damage from an attack is much higher or much lower